TalhaNasir07/Job-Change-of-Data-Scientists/README.md

-This is an attempt predict which Data Scientist is going to move to a new job
+This is an attempt to predict which Data Scientist is going to move to a new job

 The aug_train and aug_test files were obtained from kaggle: https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists

+A description how how the process went can be read on this blog https://medium.com/p/556ed2ccaeb2/edit